MikeS-nth/MikeS-nth.github.io/_posts/2017-03-24-stratify-continuous-variable.md

 X_train, X_test, y_train, y_test = train_test_split(df, y, test_size=0.3, stratify=y_binned)
 ```

-There you have it: stratification of a continuous numerical target value for multi-linear regression!
+There you have it: stratification of a continuous numerical target value.